ruymanengithub/vison/docs/cookbook.rst

 ***************

 This cook-book is an adaptation of a guide used during the actual calibration campaign.
-As such, it contains mentions to specific machines in MSSL, which are not really important to the workings of the code, but we have decided to leave the document as close to the original as possible, for it illustrate how the code was used in practice.
+As such, it contains mentions to specific machines in MSSL, which are not really important to the workings of the code, but we have decided to leave the document as close to the original as possible, for it illustrates how the code was used in practice.

 This guide was written for users with little acquaintance with Linux.
 That is why there are so many comments about linux commands and their use throughout the text.